WEN vs AIVOLT

 Expert Analysis

 WEN and AIVOLT occupy very different positions in the portable generator market.
-WEN brings a mature catalog of 81 published models with an average overall score of 5.2 out of 10, while AIVOLT is a much smaller brand offering just 4 published models and averaging 4.2 overall.
-WEN holds a clear edge in value (5.9 vs 3.6), quality (4.4 vs 4.0), and brand reliability, earning a Tier C reliability rating (60 out of 100) compared to AIVOLT's Tier F (38 out of 100).
-The one area where AIVOLT pulls ahead is in practical features, scoring 6.2 to WEN's 5.2.
+WEN brings a mature catalog of 81 published models with an average overall score of 5.4 out of 10, while AIVOLT is a much smaller brand with only 4 published models and an average overall score of 3.9.
+WEN holds a Tier C reliability rating (60 out of 100), which, while not exceptional, significantly outpaces AIVOLT's Tier F reliability score of 38 out of 100.
+This gap in dependability is one of the most notable distinctions between the two brands.

 Key Differences